michal-h21/make4ht/README.md

 These settings may be set using `filter_settings` function in a build file or in the `make4ht` configuration file.

-## The `htlatex` command

-`interaction`

-:    interaction mode for the \TeX\ engine.
-The default value is `batchmode` to
-     suppress user input on compilation errors.
-It also suppresses most of the \TeX\ compilation log output.
-Use the `errorstopmode` for the default behaviour.

 ## The `xindy` command